Meet the Fierce and Furry Cats Competing in Kitten Bowl 2019

 America's most beloved pet rescue adoption event is back!

-Airing exclusively on the Hallmark Channel, the Cat Bowl and the Kitten Bowl IV will serve as adorable alternatives to the 2019 Super Bowl.
+Airing exclusively on the Hallmark Channel, the Cat Bowl and the Kitten Bowl VI will serve as adorable alternatives to the 2019 Super Bowl.

 The first-ever Cat Bowl will air Saturday night and will showcase rescue animals from around the country that are eligible for adoption.